NetaDAOAcademy/CoiningReason/readme.md

 * George Gilder, “Money in Information Theory” and “What Bitcoin Can Teach,” from _The Scandal of Money: Why Wall Street Recovers but the Economy Never Does_

+* Lyn Alden, "The Creation of Stateless Money" and "A World of Openness or a World of Control," from _Broken Money: Why Our Financial System is Failing Us and How We Can Make It Better_

-* Frances Ferguson, "Bitcoin: A Reader's Guide (The Beauty of the Very Idea)," from _Critical Inquiry_
+* _Optional:_ Frances Ferguson, "Bitcoin: A Reader's Guide (The Beauty of the Very Idea)," from _Critical Inquiry_

 **Session 2.11–The Technology of Trust (29 November 2023)**